-Letná park is huge green area separating downtown from peculiar and popular Prague distric called Letná (Prague 7), well known for nice local bars, bistros and restaurants.
-Letná park is quite a hilly from the downtown side, however from Prague 7 it is flat and better accessible.
-The best spots for taking pictures and relaxation are: local huge beer garden, another cool spot is “Metronome” (area where used to stand the biggest sculpture of Stalin in a world) and the third place is Hanavský pavilon, fairytale like building, where you will be amazed by great views of Prague bridges, river and Old Town area.
+Letná park is a huge green area separating downtown from peculiar and popular Prague distric called Letná (Prague 7), well known for its nice local bars, bistros and restaurants.
+The best spots for taking pictures and relaxation are: Letná beer garden, Metronome/Stalin, or Hanavský pavilon.
+No entrance fees.

 There is probably no better (free of charge) view of Prague than from Na Valech Garden, located right at Prague Castle.
-You can reach the garden via two entrances: from the 3rd court of Prague Castle (where the Cathedral is) you will take Bull stairs situated in the court´s corner.
-Or you can walk there via east entrance to Prague Castle – from Malostranská metro/tram stop.
+You can reach the garden via two entrances: from the 3rd court of Prague Castle (where the Cathedral is) or you can walk there via east entrance to Prague Castle.
 This entrance is also great choice if you want to avoid huge line ups for security checks.
 Read more about the new security check at Prague Castle.
-Na Valech Garden is only open during high season – from April til end of October.
+Na Valech Garden is open during high season – from April til end of October.
 It is also final stop of my Prague Behind The Scenes Tour.

 7. Strahov orchard

 Strahov orchard is peaceful park connecting Malá Strana (Lesser Town) with Hradčany (Castle area).
 Walking this way can be a bit tough, but believe me, it´s worth the effort.
-Especially during spring, summer and winter time when the park is covered with snow.
-Strahov orchard is very peaceful part of the city where you can relax, lay on the grass, have picnic here and just enjoy your time away from crowds and city madness.
-Prague Behind The Scenes Tour is leading through it.
+Strahov orchard is very peaceful part of the city where you can relax, lay on the grass, have picnic and just enjoy your time away from crowds and city madness. no entrance fees.